trampgeek/moodle-qtype_coderunner/README.md

 ### Some more-specialised question types

-The current version of CodeRunner installs some other more specialised question types, but these are likely to be dropped from the main install in the near future, since it is now straightforward for authors to define their own question types.
+The following question types used to exist as built-ins but have now been dropped from the main install as they are intended primarily for University of Canterbury (UOC) use only.
+They can be imported, if desired, from the file **uoclocalprototypes.xml**, located in the CodeRunner/coderunner/db folder.

-Local question types include:
+The UOC question types include:

  1. **python3\_pylint\_func**.
-This is a special type developed for use in the University of Canterbury.
-The student submission is prefixed by a dummy module docstring and the code is passed through the [pylint](http://www.logilab.org/857) source code analyser.
+The student submission is prefixed by a dummy module docstring and the code is pas 1. **octave\_function**.
+This uses the open-source Octave system to process matlab-like student submissions.
+It has not yet been used for teaching so should be regarded as experimental. sed through the [pylint](http://www.logilab.org/857) source code analyser.
 The submission is rejected if pylint gives any errors, otherwise testing proceeds as normal.
-Obviously, pylint needs to be installed and appropriately configured for this question type to be usable.
-It uses the RunguardSandbox.
+Obviously, pylint needs to be installed on the Jobe server or the Moodle server itself if the RunguardSandbox is being used.

  1. **python3\_pylint\_prog**.
 This is identical to the previous type except that no dummy docstring is added at the top as the submission is expected to be a